Chart Color Schemes

 Whalan has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Ten projects identified by AreaSearch are expected to impact the area significantly.
-Key projects include PCYC Mount Druitt Community Facility (Expansion), Expanded Mount Druitt PCYC, First Nations Cultural Hub Mount Druitt, and Renewed Mount Druitt Swimming Centre.
-The following list details those likely to be most relevant.
+These include expansions like the PCYC Mount Druitt Community Facility and the Mount Druitt PCYC, as well as new developments such as the First Nations Cultural Hub Mount Druitt and the Renewed Mount Druitt Swimming Centre.
+The following list details those projects likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.